Kapott/dotfiles/README.md

 And so I ended up back with GNU Stow.
 With a little, pragmatic, twist.

-And another one.
+And another one.<br>
-And another one.
+And another one.<br>
-Oh, I bet you know where this is going..
+Oh, I bet you know where this is going..<br>

-> "Would you tell me, please, which way I ought to go from here?"
+> "Would you tell me, please, which way I ought to go from here?"<br>
-> "That depends a good deal on where you want to get to," said the Cat.
+> "That depends a good deal on where you want to get to," said the Cat.<br>
-> "I don't much care where--" said Alice.
+> "I don't much care where--" said Alice.<br>
-> "Then it doesn't matter which way you go," said the Cat.
+> "Then it doesn't matter which way you go," said the Cat.<br>
-> "-so long as I get SOMEWHERE," Alice added as an explanation.
+> "-so long as I get SOMEWHERE," Alice added as an explanation.<br>
-> "Oh, you're sure to do that," said the Cat, "if you only walk long enough."
+> "Oh, you're sure to do that," said the Cat, "if you only walk long enough."<br>